edhowland/renf/README.md

 This is specified by the $PATF regexp.
 This regexp can be queried and set with the patf function.

+Note: This value is actually a Bash glob value, not a proper regular expression.

 ```bash
 # What is the current PATF regular expression?
 patf